 How to Shrink Wrap a Pontoon Boat

 One of the most effective ways to protect a pontoon boat throughout the winter is to shrink-wrap it.
-Shrinkwrapping is necessary for protection against snow and inclement weather.
-It also helps to keep prying eyes away.
+Shrinkwrapping is necessary to protect against snow and inclement weather and to keep prying eyes away.

 But how do you shrink-wrap a boat?
 Is it worth it?
 Read on to find out!